 Being one of the most distinctive characteristics of the Tarot, its storytelling is something unique and captivating.
-The Major Arcana, or the Trump Cards, normally are 22 cards numbered from 1 to 21 with the Fool either being left unnumbered or receiving the number 0.
-One of the things that most impressed me is that you can find a logic behind the sequence of these cards.
-And when you play the game, or do a reading asking for direction on a decision, or try to know yourself better, the shuffled cards also have a story to tell.
+The Major Arcana, or the Trump Cards, consist of 22 cards.
+They are numbered from 1 to 21.
+The Fool is either unnumbered or displays the number 0.
+The logic behind the sequence of these cards impresses me.
+When you play the game, the shuffled cards have a story to tell.
+If you do a reading asking for direction on a decision, the cards share their story.
+Or, if you try to know yourself better, the shuffled cards can reveal insights.

 An innocent leaves hearth and home and sets out on the open road, unaware of both the wonders and the danger ahead.
 Along the way he begins to realize his own power, discovers the deep dimensionality of his inner self, and faces his weaknesses and fears, revealing a strength he did not know he had.
 He loves.
 He suffers.
 He makes grave mistakes and rises again to joyfully celebrate his victories.
 He meditates.
 He dances.
 He weeps.
 And as he moves forward along the winding, rocky path, he evolves, ultimately embracing all aspects of himself: body, mind, and finally, spirit.